(Revision date: March 17, 2019)

 By registering your child to our program, you acknowledge the Laboratory Rules and Safety Guidelines and consequences of not following the rules.

 - Your child should wear comfortable clothes, but no loose clothing.
 Closed-toe shoes are mandatory in the laboratory setting.
 No sandals allowed.
 Long hair must be tied up.
-Wearing a laboratory coat/apron and gloves are mandatory.
-Other Personal Protective Equipment (PPE) such as goggles and mask are optional.
+Wearing Personal Protective Equipment (PPE) such as laboratory coat/apron, goggles and gloves are mandatory for some topics.
+Other equipment such as masks are optional.

 - Your child is expected to pay close attention to any verbal instructions given throughout the class.
 Also, the appropriate and respectful manner is expected when participating in all activities.
-They have to follow safety instructions.
+They must follow safety instructions.
+Please refer to our Participant Code of Conduct that students have to follow for a safe and fun learning environment in our program.
+Failure to follow these rules may result in denial of program participation privileges.
+Thank you for your cooperation.

-- If the inappropriate or unsafe behavior occurs, your child will be given a verbal warning that will be documented.
+- If the inappropriate or unsafe behavior occurs, your child will be given verbal warnings in class.

-- If the inappropriate behavior persists, your child will be asked to take a break from the session until the behavior problems have been addressed, corrected and resolved.
+- If the inappropriate or unsafe behavior still persists, your child may be denied participating in our program until the issue(s) has been addressed, corrected and resolved.

-- No food or drink allowed in the laboratory environment.
+- No food or drink allowed in the classroom/laboratory environment.
 For exceptions, some of our curriculums involve food and drink that we can taste.
-Nevertheless, never taste anything in the laboratory if not instructed so, including food as well as chemicals.
+Nevertheless, never taste anything in the laboratory if not instructed so, including food as well chemicals.
 Do not eat or drink from the laboratory glassware.

 - Most of the chemicals we use in the programs are kids-friendly or household products, but there are exceptions.
-Therefore, it is important for you to review this Safety Guidelines with your child.
-Material Safety Data Sheets (MSDS) for the chemicals’ use are available upon request.
+Therefore, it is important for you to review this Safety Guidelines to your child.
+Material Safety Data Sheets (MSDS) for the chemicals use are available upon request.

 - Questions regarding safety/good lab practice should be addressed to Bionerds instructor or staff immediately.
 When in doubt, please ask.